-- Four observational datasets were used to calculate the mean summer (May-September) precipitation anomalies in Northern Hemisphere summer monsoon (NHSM) region: CRUTS3.21 (CRU) [Harris et al., 2014], Global Precipitation Climatology Centre (GPCC) [Schneider et al., 2014], VasclimO [Beck et al., 2005] and an updated version of the dataset from Zhang et. al. [Zhang et al., 2007].
-Each dataset is aggregated to the same 5°x5° grid, which is the lowest resolution among them.
-A grid box is only included in the analysis if over 70% of the grid box is land and if it has coverage in over 95% of years. - Multi-model ensembles of climate model simulations from the Climate Model Intercomparison Project 5 (CMIP5) archive were used to derive response patterns to various forcings including all external forcings (ALL), which combines anthropogenic (greenhouse gases, aerosols, land use and ozone) and natural forcing (volcanic and solar), greenhouse gas forcing (GHG), anthropogenic aerosol forcing (AA), natural forcing (NAT) and all anthropogenic forcings (ANT) (Supplementary Table S1).
+Four observational data sets were used to calculate the mean summer (May-September) precipitation anomalies in Northern Hemisphere summer monsoon (NHSM) region: CRUTS3.21 (CRU) [Harris et al., 2014], Global Precipitation Climatology Centre (GPCC) [Schneider et al., 2014], VasclimO [Beck et al., 2005], and an updated version of the data set from Zhang et al. [2007].
+Each data set is aggregated to the same $5^{\circ} \times 5^{\circ}$ grid, which is the lowest resolution among them.
+A grid box is only included in the analysis if over 70% of the grid box is land and if it has coverage in over 90% of years.

+Multimodel ensembles of climate model simulations from the Climate Model Intercomparison Project 5 (CMIP5) archive were used to derive response patterns to various forcings including all external forcings (ALL), which combines anthropogenic (greenhouse gases, aerosols, land use, and ozone) and natural forcings (volcanic and solar), greenhouse gas forcing (GHG), anthropogenic aerosol forcing (AA), natural forcing (NAT), and all anthropogenic forcings (ANT) (Table S1 in the supporting information).